richwhitjr/bazel-sample/README.md

 # Bazel Build Experimentation

-This project does some simple exploration into how Bazel works.
-It includes a simple script on how to create an Intellij module and an example binaries in python/java/scala for the Fibonacci sequence.
+This project explores the Bazel build system.
+It includes a simple script on how to create an Intellij module and example binaries in python/java/scala for the Fibonacci sequence.

 ## Running Binaries

-Below are examples of how to build and run the Fib function in Java, Scala, and Python.
-I put the Function in a new folder to make the build structure a bit more interesting.
+Below are examples of how to build and run the Fib function in Java, Scala and Python.
+I put the function in a new folder to make the build structure a bit more interesting.

 ### Java